Gretna Branch Library Renovation

-Beginning in late fall 2021, the Gretna branch of the Pittsylvania County Public Library will be renovated.
-The building at 207 Coffey Street in Gretna opened in 1999 as the Northern Pittsylvania County Learning Center, also known as The Riddle Center after major contributors Dallas and Sandra Riddle, with the space divided between the branch library and satellite classrooms for the Danville Community College.
+The renovation of the Gretna branch of the Pittsylvania County Public Library will finally begin in spring 2022 after several pandemic-related delays.
+The building at 207 Coffey Street in Gretna opened in 1999 as the Northern Pittsylvania County Learning Center, also known as The Riddle Center after major contributors Dallas and Sandra Riddle, with the space divided between the branch library and satellite classrooms for the Danville Community College (DCC).

 By 2016, DCC moved out of the building and the classroom space reverted to the library.
-In order to expand library facilities to the entire building, a number of interior walls need to be removed and the space configured to meet the community’s needs.
+In order to expand library facilities to the entire building, however, a number of interior walls need to be removed and the space configured to meet the community’s needs

 Current view of the Riddle Center.